 It's because the insights that you get from your peers are evaluated against your self-rating which will help you understand how people see you, and is an excellent way to increase self-awareness.

-Let's now understand how self-evaluations positively help your employees.
+Let's now understand how self-evaluations positively helps you and other employees.

 1. Employees are More Aware